Short-term rental management insurance that covers every booking

 about str management insurance

 Yes.
-AirCover covers co-hosts for guest bodily injury and property damage at the listing, but it does not cover the management company's professional errors, employee injuries, or contractual liability.
-If a guest sues the PM for a management failure rather than a premises incident, AirCover does not respond.
-A management company needs its own general liability, professional liability (E&O), and workers comp for any employees, separate from the property owner's coverage.
+AirCover covers co-hosts for guest bodily injury and property damage but does not cover professional errors, employee injuries, or contractual liability.
+A management company needs its own GL, E&O, and workers comp, separate from the property owner's coverage.

 Yes.
-The property owner's STR-endorsed dwelling policy or commercial landlord policy covers the owner's interest in the property, but a standard homeowners policy excludes commercial rental activity.
-Either way, the owner's policy does not cover the co-host's business operations, professional errors, or employee injuries.
-If a guest sues over a booking mistake, a misrepresented listing, or inadequate maintenance, the co-host needs their own E&O and GL policies to respond.
-Being listed as an additional insured on the owner's policy helps but does not replace a co-host's own coverage program.
+The owner's policy covers the owner's interest in the property.
+It does not cover the co-host's business operations, professional errors, or employee injuries.
+If a guest sues over a booking mistake or misrepresented listing, the co-host needs their own E&O and GL.
+Additional insured status on the owner's policy helps but does not replace your own program.

 Focus on the work.